snieda/tsl2nano/tsl2.nano.h5/nano.h5.markdown

 ## Database Replication - Working Offline

 It is possible to replicate the data loaded from a remote database.
 The environments property _use.database.replication_ must be true (default is false!).
-The replication will be done through a second persistence-unit 'replication' (see _mypersistence.xml_).
+The replication will be done through a second persistence-unit 'replication' (see _persistence.xml_).
 For each user an own local replication database will be created.

 The replication is done in it's own thread to avoid conflictions with the application.
 The O/R mapper will create all tables through bean informations.
 A special bean holds the information (time, id, change-type) about the changes done by the user.
 All data, loaded and edited by the current user will be replicated to a local database.
 Of course the dependent data will be replicated, too, to have a valid datastore.

 The replication connection is configurable like the persistence-unit is.
 But at the moment, only the combination hsqldb and hibernate are tested - and it's only usable in standalone-mode - without application-server!

-The replications hsqldb database will be started internally.
+The replications hsqldb database will be started internally (configuration :see META-INF/persistence.tml).
 - database: replication-<user-name>
 - port: 9898

+If the model cycles entity relations, replication may fail.
+Sometimes, it helps to increase the heap memory (specially for the permormance) - if not, you should select other bean instance (base instances) before to replicate.

 ## Working on multiple Databases